 Bi=B-H where: Bi = intrinsic induction in gauss; B = magnetic induction in gauss; H = field strength in oersteds .

-Bm, Recoil induction, is the magnetic induction that remains in a magnetic material after magnetizing and conditioning for final use; measured in gauss.
+Bm, Recoil induction, is the magnetic induction that remains in a magnetic material after magnetising and conditioning for final use; measured in Gauss.

-Br, Residual induction (or flux density), is the magnetic induction corresponding to zero magnetizing force in a magnetic material after saturation in a closed circuit; measured in gauss.
+Br, Residual induction (or flux density), is the magnetic induction corresponding to zero magnetising force in a magnetic material after saturation in a closed circuit; measured in Gauss.

 A closed circuit condition exists when the external flux path of a permanent magnet is confined with high permeability material.

 Curie Temperature, The transition temperature above which the alloy loses its magnetic properties.
 This is not the maximum serviceable temperature, which is usually much lower.

 The demagnetization curve is the second (or fourth) quadrant of a major hysteresis loop.
 Points on this curve are designated by the coordinates Bd and Hd.